Living in Germany

 However, the decision to live in a foreign country always involves breaking new ground and means being prepared to face the unknown.

-In order to help you with your preparations, this section 'Getting settled' concentrates on practical aspects of life in Germany, such as finding accomodation, opening a bank account, how to use public transport etc.
+In order to help you with your preparations, this section 'Getting settled' concentrates on practical aspects of life in Germany, such as finding accommodation, opening a bank account, how to use public transport etc.

 Leaving Australia - Entering Germany